rodney42/node-hue/README.md

-# Huenode
+# Node-hue

 A minimalist approch to wrap the hue clip v2 api using pure javascript.
 There are no model objects and helper methods.
 The result of the calls are provided as they are returned by the hue bridge.
 The API methods return promises and can be used together with `await`.

 ## Getting started

 A hue user key is needed to access the bridge.
-This key can be obtained by following the advice here : (https://developers.meethue.com/develop/get-started-2/).
+This key can be obtained by following the advice [here](https://developers.meethue.com/develop/get-started-2/).
 Automatic discovery using mDNS is not supported.
 You need to know your hue bridge IP or have a valid host dns entry.

 ### Example: List all lights